tomhendra/courses/15-fem-professional/5-functional-light-javascript-v3/README.md

 - It does this work every time we call `A()`.
 - By returning the function `allTheAs` we are deferring the work until later.
 - This is called _lazy_ or _deferred_.
-- We may want to defer computationally expensive work if based on conditions the function was potentially going to be called very little.
+- We may want to defer computationally expensive work if, based on some conditions, the function was potentially going to be called very little.
 - The downside of deferral is that we have to do the work every time we call the function.
 - So we may not wish to defer if the function is likely to be called repeatedly.
 - The opposite of _lazy_ is _eager_.